douglas444/minas/README.md

 ## Using it

-Once you have installed this project, import it at your maven project by including the following dependency to your pom.xml (edit the version if necessary):
+Once you have installed minas, import it at your maven project by including the following dependency to your pom.xml (edit the version if necessary):

 ```
 <dependency>